 If the nurses find that the maximum number of visitors at a certain time has already been reached, you will have to pick another time.

 - Don't come too early to the hospital, to avoid over-crowding in the hospital.

-- Disinfect your hands when entering and leaving the hospital.
+- Disinfect your hands regularly.

 - A face mask remains mandatory for everyone and for every visit, also for children as of 12 years.
 Bring your own linen or surgical mouth mask and wear it as soon as you enter the hospital, keep it on, also in the patient's room.